AlfreCoder/LinuxCpu/README.md

       sudo cp file.py /usr/local/bin

 5-DONE!
-Now you can type in the terminal(wherever directory the path) the name of the python script and it will run.
+Now you can just type in the terminal the name of the python script and it will run.

 ***I recommend to make an alias in ~/.bashrc so you can just type the word frequency and it will run the python script so it looks more natural.***